s-kyungyong/Kronos/EMS_mutant_remapping/README.md

 #run this within the No_RH folder.
 python summarize_vcf.py
 ```
+---

-### 10A.
-Rescuing Multi-mapped Reads
+### 10. (MAPS) Rescuing Multi-mapped Reads

-Almost everything is ready.
-We finally need to rescue multi-mapped reads.
-This step goes back to Step 5A and requires *.sorted.rmdup.bam files.
-Multi-mapped reads are rescored, so that any meaningful mutations can be picked up by the MAPS pipeline.
+This step goes back to *4.
+(MAPS) Sorting and Deduplication* and requires *.sorted.rmdup.bam files.
+Multi-mapped reads were rescored, so that any meaningful mutations could be picked up by the MAPS pipeline.

+📥 Inputs
+• `*.sorted.rmdup.bam`: sorted alignment files without duplicate reads

+📥 Outputs
+• `*.sorted.rmdup.rescued.bam`: sorted alignment files without duplicate reads

+Note: Once the output files are generated, the entire MAPS pipeline (steps 5 - 9) needs to rerun on these files.
 ```
 for bam in *.sorted.rmdup.bam; do
     prefix="${bam%.bam}"